CanOfSocks/holo-downloader/README.md

 "Fauna" = "UCO_aKKYxn4tvrqPjcTzZ6EQ"
 ```
 ### Filtering
 For all of the filters, __if a filter is present then it will not be filtered__.
 For example, if no description filter is available, then no description filtering will be executed and filtering will rely on any remaining filters.
+Filters are applied in an inclusive or format - if either (or both) title/description filter matches, it will be downloaded.

 For title and description filtering, you will need to add the channel id along with a REGEX string to the respecive block.
 For example:
 ```